nathan-yan/otp/README.md

 # otp
-`otp` is a one time password manager in Rust, that can handle both Time (TOTP) and Event (EOTP) one time passwords.
+`otp` is a one time password manager in Rust that can handle both Time (TOTP) and Event (EOTP) one time passwords.
+It additionally contains customization for different password lengths (6 - 10 digits) and durations.

 ## TODOS
 - [ ] Add customization regarding import/export location